dontinelli/fyta-plant-card/README.md

 ## Features

 - Displays your plant's image and health status
-- Shows sensor values for moisture, light, temperature, conductivity/salinity, and nutrition status as a fifth value
+- Shows sensor values for moisture, light, temperature, and fertilizer/conductivity
-- Circular battery indicator around the plant image
-- Customizable sensor display with ability to show/hide specific metrics
-- Configurable sensor ordering to arrange values according to your preference
 - Interactive tooltips showing status and current values
 - Colored meters indicating the current state (too low, low, perfect, high, too high)
 - Click on any sensor value to view historical time series data and trends
 - Click on any element to see detailed history graphs
+- Battery status indicator that only appears when battery is low (below 10%)
+- Customizable sensor display order with dropdown selection
+- Compact display mode for smaller dashboards

 ## How It Works